jonathandata1/ios_15_rce/README.md

  7. The Javascript is a little funky, I hate web development so if anyone wants to fix the javascript please do lol
  8. You can see that I have bash files that executing everything that is being displayed on the website, i am using libimobiledevice to query, and i'm sure if you're even reading this you can get the point I am making. you can just use Apple's own Apple Configurator 2 for this exploit, you don't even need to install libimobiledevice if you don't want to.

-#### This version of the Remote Code Execution uses Airdrop, and the issue is that you can send a website to a device that has been trusted and take control of this device...there is never any prompts that show up on the device at all.
+#### This version of the Raging Colossal Erection uses Airdrop, and the issue is that you can send a website to a device that has been trusted and take control of this device...there is never any prompts that show up on the device at all.
 ## NOTE: THIS CAN BE DONE EVEN IF THE PHONE IS LOCKED WITH A PASSCODE, WAKE THE SCREEN SO THAT AIRDROP SHOWS UP AND SHARE THE WEBSITE WITH THE PHONE YOU ARE ATTACKING AND YOU NOW HAVE CONTROL

 ### If wi-fi sync is enabled on this device you can now execute wireless commands to the device.